cdsittampalam/documentation/docs/Deposit & Withdraw.md

 #### Progress Details

-For both Approval and Ledger view, you can view a summary screen that holds details of the progress of a single transaction.
-Each type of summary screen header has a particular colour outlined as follows:
+For both the Approval and Ledger view, a summary screen shows details of the progress of a single transaction.
+Summary screen headers can show in a particular colour to represent a category:

-* Black and white header for transactions that are waiting.
+* Transactions that are waiting appear in black and white.
-* Green header for approved transactions.
+* Transactions that are approved show in green.
-* Red for rejected transactions.
+* Transactions that are rejected appear in red.

 The following shows an example summary status of a completed transaction: